email linkedin

 CO2 Emissions Compensation: Motor Fuels

-Importers of fossil motor fuels are required to compensate a certain amount of the CO2 emissions caused by transport.
-They may carry out their own projects or acquire certificates.
-The compensation rate in 2021 was 12% and will rise to 23% in 2024.[5]
-From 2022 onwards, a minimum of 15% must be compensated by domestic measures.
-The Swiss Petroleum Association established the Foundation for Climate Protection and Carbon Offset (KliK).
-It launches and subsidizes projects to reduce CO2 emissions in fields such as transportation, industry, buildings, and agriculture.
-Another measure to reduce CO2 emissions is to blend fossil fuels with biofuels as Switzerland is under no obligation to blend fossil fuels; this is the only driver for blends.
+Importers of fossil motor fuels are required to compensate a certain amount of the CO2 emissions (regulated by the CO2 ordinance per year) caused by transport.
+They may conduct their own projects or acquire certificates.
+The compensation rate in 2021 was 12%, which will rise to 23% in 2024.[7]
+In 2022 and beyond, a minimum of 15% must be compensated by domestic measures.
+The Swiss Petroleum Association established the Foundation for Climate Protection and Carbon Offset (KliK), which launches and subsidizes projects to reduce CO2 emissions in fields such as transportation, industry, buildings, and agriculture.
+Another measure to reduce CO2 emissions is to blend fossil fuels with biofuels.
+Because Switzerland is under no legal obligation to blend fossil fuels, emissions compensation is the only driver for blends.

 Mineral Oil Tax Reduction for Natural Gas and Biofuels

-To support the target for CO2 emissions, a reduction – or even an exemption – for environmentally friendly motor fuels was enacted in 2008.
+To support the target for CO2 emissions, a reduction — or even an exemption — for environmentally friendly motor fuels was enacted in 2008.
 Biofuels that satisfy minimum environmental and social requirements are completely or partially exempt from the mineral oil tax.
-As a result, the tax reduction for biofuels is now EUR 0.69 (USD 0.82) per liter, compared to fossil fuels.
-The mineral oil tax reduction is valid until the end of 2024.[6]
+As a result, the tax reduction for biofuels is now EUR 0.69 (USD 0.82) per liter, compared with fossil fuels.
+The mineral oil tax reduction is valid until the end of 2024.[8]
 To offset the loss of tax revenue from this tax cut, the fossil fuel tax will be gradually increased until 2028.
+These measures will be continued with the revision of the CO2 Act.

 Advanced Motor Fuels Statistics

-As mentioned, importers of fossil motor fuels started blending fossil fuels with biofuels in 2014.
-The use of liquid biofuels rose from 29.4 million liters in 2014 to 230.5 million in 2021.
+When importers of fossil motor fuels began blending fossil fuels with biofuels in 2014, the use of liquid biofuels rose — from 29.4 million liters in 2014 to 239.5 million in 2022.

-In 2021, 143.5 million liters of biodiesel and 82.7 million liters of bioethanol were used (see Figure 3).
-Hydrotreated vegetable oil (HVO) has been used in Switzerland only since 2016.
-It achieved a maximum in 2018 with 34.1 million liters and dropped to 4.2 million liters in 2021.
-Pure vegetable oil fuel is almost negligible (0.030 million liters).
-Upgraded biogas as a transport fuel remained at a low level of 3.1 million kg.[9]
+In 2022, 145.6 million liters of biodiesel and 93.6 million liters of bioethanol were used (see Figure 3).
+Hydrotreated vegetable oil (HVO) has been used in Switzerland only since 2016, achieving a maximum in 2018 with 34.1 million liters and dropping to 5,000 liters in 2022.
+Pure vegetable oil fuel use is also almost negligible (39,000 liters).
+Upgraded biogas as a transport fuel remained at a low level (2.7 million kg).[10]

 Research and Demonstration Focus